-Dr. Gábor Máté – Transgenerational trauma, stressed environment and child’s diagnosis and calls us to create safe spaces for the thousands of homeless people living among us.
+Dr. Gábor Máté – Transgenerational trauma, stressed environment, and child’s diagnosis call us to create safe spaces for the thousands of homeless people living among us.

-Compassion calls us to recognize that many of us may be struggling with anxiety, depression, grief, illness, hunger, loneliness, and pain.
+Compassion calls us to recognize that many of us may struggle with anxiety, depression, grief, illness, hunger, loneliness, and pain.

-Compassion calls us to transform our current hypercompetitive mindset, which favours massive wealth accumulation for a handful of people over quality of life for all.
+Compassion calls for us to transform our current hypercompetitive mindset, which favors massive wealth accumulation for a handful of people over the quality of life for all.

 Compassion helps us awaken to the power and beauty of relationships.

 Compassion calls us to accept our unique role in the Great Web of Life.

 Compassion calls us to encourage, love, and support our frail elderly, especially to be with all who are dying and suffering from grief.